Noble-Mushtak/Linear-Algebra-Library/README.md

  * Finding the image, kernel, and inverse of a matrix given the LU decomposition
  * Determining if a matrix is singular given the LU decomposition
  * Finding the exact determinant of an integer-valued matrix using permutations
- * Finding the determinant of a matrix using LU decomposition
+ * Finding the determinant of a matrix given the LU decomposition
  * QR decomposition using Householder reflections
- * Finding the least-squares solution of a system of equations given the QR decomposition
+ * Finding the least-squares solution of a system of equations using QR decomposition
  * Calculating the best-fit coefficients of a linear regression model
  * Schur decomposition using a naive form of the QR algorithm
  * Finding the eigendecomposition given the Schur decomposition

-Finally, the `numerical_test.py` contains several unit tests which ensure that all of these functions work as intended.
+Finally, the `numerical_test.py` file contains several unit tests which ensure that all of these functions work as intended.